 |

 Peggy was born at the end of a dirt road called Sugar Tree in Ashe County.
+At fourteen, she met her future husband,

-four children within five years.
+David Stern.
+Married at seventeen, she had her first four children within five years.
 Later on, she had two more.

 She likes to tell people that David wanted twelve children, but she will only meet a man half-way - and so agreed to